Convert your windows WSL2 into a usable operating system with GUI

 Part 2: Windows 10 GUI with WSL and VNC Server

-Unlike windows 11 windows 10 does not come pre-installed with WSLg for this reason we have to come up with a different solution for the problem.
+Unlike Windows 11 windows 10 does not come pre-installed with WSLg for this reason we have to come up with a different solution for the problem.

 Configure VNC on Ubuntu

-We’ll start by configuring VNC on our ubuntu WSL.
+We’ll start by configuring VNC on our Ubuntu WSL.

 Before anything update the package list: